subjektify/website/docs/learn/index.md

 ## What is Subjektify?

-Subjektify is a powerful toolkit designed to simplify the development of decentralized applications.
+Subjektify is a flexible toolkit designed to simplify the development of decentralized applications.
 It utilizes a subject-oriented programming approach, making it easier to define and manage the data structures, states, and behaviors across your applications.

 ## Fast Track ⏱️ {#fast-track}